 The standard interpretation of this final number is as follows: Less than 18 = Underweight 18.5 to 25 = Healthy weight 25 to 30 = Slightly overweight 30-35 = Moderately obese 35-40 Severely obese Over 40 = Very severely obese.
 However, there is more to the story.

-Because muscle is denser than fat, the more muscle mass that you pack means, the less accurate the BMI will be at assessing your health based on your weight.
-BMI is an average, and therefore would rate a competitive bodybuilder with a contest-level amount of body fat at 3-5% would be considered overweight!
+Because muscle is denser than fat, the more muscle mass you pack means, the less accurate the BMI will be at assessing your health based on your weight.
+BMI is an average measurement, and therefore would rate a competitive bodybuilder with a contest-level amount of body fat at 3-5% would be considered overweight!

 Muscle mass is so critical.
 Another thing to consider is this: most body fat is invisible.
 The body contains fat internally, and fatty tissue separates your organs.
 Additionally, the body isn't designed to carry body fat efficiently.

 Our ancestors rarely had the opportunity to build a lot of fat, not only due to their hunter-gatherer lifestyle and the cycles of feast and famine they were forced to endure.
 Body fat was an evolutionary benefit because it could keep people alive longer when times were lean.